Holo-Host/holo-key-manager/README.md

 ### Project Structure

-- **holo-key-manager-js-client:** Contains the JavaScript client library for managing Holo keys.
+- **holo-key-manager-js-client:** Contains the JavaScript client library for interacting with the key manager and stored keys.
 - **holo-key-manager-extension:** Contains the browser extension for managing Holo keys.

 ### Workspaces